kevinbin/mysqldba/README.md

   -P, --port int          mysql server port (default 3306) -u, --user string       mysql login user (default "root")

-Use "mysqlbox [command] --help" for more information about a command.
+Use "mysqldba [command] --help" for more information about a command.
 ```